 One type looks like plain, blue tape until removed.
-A message will transfer onto the cardboard if the tape is removed, providing evidence of tampering.
-Also, this type of tape cannot be resealed.
+A message will trans onto the cardboard if the tape is removed, providing evidence of tamperi Also, this type of tape cannot be resealed.

-The second type is a red striped tape.
-This type of tape cannot be realigned once the box has been opened.
+The second type is a striped tape used to seal an open seam on the box.
+This type of tape cannot be realig once the box has been opened.